lavinma/cse15l-lab-reports/LabReport4.md

 Cloned my fork of the repository from my Github account (using the SSH URL): The keys I used to get here were `git<space>clone<space>git@github.com:lavinma/lab7.git<enter>`.
 (The last part is the SSH URL.)
 I typed that into the terminal and was able to create a copy of my remote Github repository onto my computer with the  `git clone` command.

 ![Image](Lab7FailingTests.png)
-Run the tests, demonstrating that they fail: The keys I used to get here were
+Run the tests, demonstrating that they fail: The keys I used to get here were `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests<enter>`.
+I ran the java tester file here (`ListExamplesTests`) and noticed that there was a failure.

-Edit the code file to fix the failing test:
+Edit the code file to fix the failing test: To fix the failing test I had to go into the `ListExamples.java` file and edit the code in the `merge` method.
+To do that I used the following keys: `vim

 Run the tests, demonstrating that they now succeed: